E-cigarettes and Pet Safety

-By Renee Schmid, DVM, DABVT, DABT; Ahna Brutlag, DVM, MS, DABT, DABVT; Lynn Buzhardt, DVM
+By Renee Schmid, DVM, DABVT, DABT, for Pet Poison Helpline; Ahna Brutlag, DVM, MS, DABT, DABVT; Lynn Buzhardt, DVM

 Electronic cigarettes are also known as e-cigs, vapes, tank systems, vape pens, or electronic nicotine delivery systems (ENDS).
-Either way, they are battery-operated devices used to create and inhale an aerosol composed of nicotine, flavorings, and other chemicals.
-The devices can take on many forms, looking like traditional cigarettes (called cig-a-likes), cigars, or pipes, or even everyday items like pens or USB memory sticks.
+They are battery-operated devices used to create and inhale an aerosol composed of nicotine, flavorings, and other chemicals.
+The devices can look like traditional cigarettes (called cig-alikes), cigars, or pipes, or even everyday items like pens or USB memory sticks.
 Most are designed to be reusable with replaceable or refillable cartridges, though some are disposable.

 The risk to humans from electronic cigarettes is much the same as with regular cigarettes – inhalation of nicotine plus carcinogens and toxic chemicals in the vapor.
-Toxic nanoparticles of metals such as nickel, chromium, and cadmium have also been found in the vapor, and may come from the heating coils of the vaping device itself.
-However, the risk to animals from e-cigarettes often lies with ingesting the e-liquid itself.
+Toxic nanoparticles of metals, such as nickel, chromium, and cadmium, have also been found in the vapor and may come from the heating coils of the vaping device itself.
+However, the risk to animals from e-cigarettes often lies with ingesting the e-liquid, cartridge, or pen.

-E-liquids containing nicotine are made by extracting the nicotine from tobacco, and then mixing it together with a base (e.g., propylene glycol) plus some flavoring.
+E-liquids containing nicotine are made by extracting the nicotine from tobacco and then mixing it together with a base (e.g., propylene glycol) plus some flavoring.
 Colorings and other chemicals (e.g., formaldehyde) may also be added.
-The e-liquids are then sold in pre-filled cartridges or in large bulk bottles with which a user can refill empty cartridges.
+The e-liquids are then sold in pre-filled cartridges or in large bulk bottles that can be used to fill empty cartridges.

-Signs of nicotine poisoning occur rapidly in companion animals ingesting an e-liquid due to the quick absorption of liquids in the gastrointestinal tract.
-Signs can be seen within 15-30 minutes of ingestion of an e-liquid, versus 30-90 minutes after ingestion of more traditional forms of tobacco.
-Signs of nicotine toxicity can include vomiting, drooling, diarrhea, agitation, rapid breathing, high or low heart rate, abnormal heart rate, tremors, muscle weakness and wobbliness, high or low blood pressure, respiratory depression, and seizures.
-Coma, cyanosis (blue gums), and death are even possible with high-dose exposures.
+If a companion animal ingests an e-liquid, signs of nicotine poisoning occur rapidly due to the quick absorption of liquids in the gastrointestinal tract.
+Signs can be seen within 15–30 minutes of ingestion of an e-liquid, versus 30–90 minutes after ingesting more traditional forms of tobacco.
+Signs of nicotine toxicity can include vomiting, drooling, diarrhea, agitation, rapid breathing, high or low heart rate, abnormal heart rhythm, tremors, muscle weakness and wobbliness, high or low blood pressure, respiratory depression, and seizures.
+Coma, cyanosis (blue gums), and even death are possible with high-dose exposures.

-Prompt treatment at a veterinary clinic is needed for nicotine poisoning.
-Home care is not advised even with exposure to small doses.
-Treatment that can be expected includes close monitoring for and treatment of both heart and neurologic abnormalities.
+Nicotine poisoning requires prompt treatment at a veterinary clinic.
+Home care is not advised, even with exposure to small doses.
+Treatment usually includes close monitoring and treatment of heart and neurologic abnormalities.
 Intravenous fluids, blood pressure and EKG monitoring, muscle relaxants, anticonvulsants, anti-nausea medications, and other drugs are often needed to treat an animal suffering from nicotine poisoning.
 Signs may resolve within several hours in minor exposures, or they may persist for over 24 hours, in severe cases.

 Why are e-cigarettes so dangerous for pets?

 Animals are exposed when they chew on pre-filled cartridges or bulk refill bottles containing an e-liquid, ingesting nicotine in the process.
 The nicotine content of e-liquids can vary from relatively low levels (akin to an ultra-light cigarette per milliliter) to extra-high levels (1.5 times a strong, unfiltered cigarette per milliliter).
-The exposure to substantial doses of nicotine with ingestion of an e-liquid is possible, especially if a multi-pack of cartridges or a bulk refill bottle has been chewed.
+An animal can be exposed to substantial doses of nicotine when they ingest an e-liquid, especially if they chew a multipack of cartridges or a bulk refill bottle.
 Severe nicotine poisoning and even death can result.

 How can I prevent e-cigarette related toxicity?